kuehnd96/marine/Diary.md

 ### Come along as I plan, design, implement, and support software for my most ambitious side project yet

+3/8/2022

+Hello.
+Well, my job search ended in January and I am now enjoying my new job.
+This job search was the higher priority that forced me to put this side project aside.
+While I am just over a month into my new job I still have to keep this side project on the back burner.
+I have a small side project and a big one to tackle before I get back to this one.
+I still plan to see this project through down the road a bit.
+I will return to this.

 10/30/2021

 Happy Halloween for those of you in the United States.
 I have not worked on this side project since early September.
 The reason is something big has snatched my attention that is a higher priority than this side project.
 I won't get into details of what that is at this time.
 I will get back to this project as soon as I can.
 I have been thinking about the design of this project here and there and I am still excited about it.
 Stay tuned.